 Writing a Memoir

 Cathy Rentzenbrink is the author of The Last Act of Love which was a Sunday Times bestseller and was shortlisted for the Wellcome Prize.
-She followed it with A Manual for Heartache and her next book Dear Reader: The Comfort and Joy of Books will be published in January 2020.
+She followed it with A Manual for Heartache and Dear Reader: The Comfort and Joy of Books.
+Her first novel Everyone Is Still Alive is out now.
+Her writing guide Write It All Down: How to put your life on the page was published in 2022.
 Cathy regularly chairs literary events, interviews authors, reviews books and runs creative writing workshops.
 In previous lives, Cathy worked for Waterstones for ten years, ran the literacy charity Quick Reads, and was Books Editor at The Bookseller.

 WHAT DOES THIS COURSE GIVE YOU?